aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 * Edit the file `./remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the top of the file

-### Step 1 - make directories
+### Step 1 - make directories - New Fabric Org
-On the EC2 instance in the new org.
+On the EC2 bastion in the new org.

 Run the script `./remote-org/step1-mkdirs.sh`.